jaydooroo/data3/README.md

 The results of the analysis are stored in the following files:
 - GDP growth analysis.docx : analysis on this research.
+- data3_final.do: This have stata do file that you can run with the data provided above to see the results of our research.

 ## Conclusion